 Joyce pointed out a few things this morning I either hadn’t known or considered in a long time.
 Such as:

 I wouldn’t have chosen many of the experiences I’ve gone through in life, but I wouldn’t change them either.
 I’ve gained from every one.
 And I’m still sweet.
+Kind of.

 Joyce says we can be bitter or better but you can’t be both – I choose better.
 We can’t give what we don’t have so if you’re not free you can’t help others get free.
 I am.
 In many areas.
 Which is another reason I love my Heavenly Father.